Pygmy blue whale: Taxonomy

 The pygmy blue whale formed from a founder group of Antarctic blue whales about 20,000 years ago, around the Last Glacial Maximum.
 This is likely because blue whales were driven north by expanding ice, and some have stayed there ever since.
 The pygmy blue whale's recent evolutionary origins cause it to have a relatively low genetic diversity.

 Reaching lengths of up to 24 metres, it is smaller than the other commonly recognized subspecies, B. m. musculus and B. m. intermedia, the former reaching 28 m and the latter 30 m or slightly more, hence its common name.

-A fourth subspecies, B. m. indica, was identified by Blyth in 1859 in the northern Indian Ocean, but difficulties in identifying distinguishing features for this subspecies lead to it being used a synonym for B. m. musculus.
+A fourth subspecies, B. m. indica, was identified by Edward Blyth in 1859 in the northern Indian Ocean, but difficulties in identifying distinguishing features for this subspecies lead to it being used a synonym for B. m. musculus.
 It is now thought to be the same subspecies as the pygmy blue whale.
 Records for Soviet catches seem to indicate the female adult size is closer to that of the pygmy blue than B. m. musculus, although the populations of B. m. indica and B. m. brevicauda appear to be discrete, and the breeding seasons differ by almost six months.

 Pygmy blue whales are believed to be more numerous than the other subspecies, possibly making up half of all blue whales alive today.
+The current global population of pygmy blue whales is estimated at 10,000.

 Although the designation is widely accepted, because of the relatively healthy stocks of pygmy blues compared to the other subspecies, the Committee on the Status of Endangered Wildlife in Canada has questioned whether the subclassification of the pygmy blue whale has been driven by the interests of the whaling industry.

 Description

+A pygmy blue whale specimen stranded in 1992 on a beach at Cathedral Rock, 5 km NE of Lorne, near Melbourne.

 According to observations made since the subspecies was first described in 1966, the pygmy blue whale differs from the "true" blue whales in a number of physical characteristics.
 It has: